 Corc was an Appalachian Mt.
 Club hutwoman, caretaker, ridgerunner, and a U.S, Forest Service backcountry patroller in the White Mountains of NH.
 She was a wilderness trips director for several camps in New England.
 She has been a member of both the U.S. Archery- Biathlon Team and the U.S. Ski-Orienteering Team, representing the United States at nine World Championships from 1998-2009.
-She is currently ranked 14th in target archery in the United States in 2015.
+She is currently ranked 14th in target archery in the United States.
 She represented the United States at the Pan American Archery Championships in 2015.
 At camp, Corc teaches archery, swimming and orienteering.
 She manages the kitchen and the business affairs of the camp.

 Thayer and Corc are board members of the Vermont Camp Directors Association.
 They are Emergency Medical Technicians and Outdoor Emergency Care Technicians who volunteer as American Red Cross First Aid, CPR, lifeguard training and swimming instructors.
 They are instructors for the American Canoe Association.
 They serve the National Ski Patrol as mountaineering, avalanche rescue and emergency care instructors and are both alpine and nordic certified.
 They have instructed wilderness search and rescue courses, mountain medicine, river rescue, technical rescue and Leave No Trace courses for professional organizations.